 So, fast forward to taking my parents sailing.
 Our initial concern was just getting my parents physically onto the boat.
 We were side-tied to the dock in Hampton, Virginia and it required great strength and agility to navigate the four-foot step up to the deck without plummeting into the drink.
 Fortunately, we spied a large platform for boarding super yachts and hoisted up luggage and bodies without incident.
 We were off to a good start!
 Touted as an easy sail with permission to bring his girlfriend, we were able to convince my son, Nick, to come along as well.
 Nick’s goal: Watch the entire Netflix series of Breaking Bad.
 Nevertheless, precious family was aboard and off we went to explore the western side of the Chesapeake.

 Having successfully boarded my parents, our next mission was to keep them onboard.
 Once an accomplished rock climber and athlete, my dad now struggles to walk a straight line on solid ground.
 Add in a little ocean wake and my dad’s insatiable urge to relieve himself outdoors and we knew it was just a matter of time before we would need to activate the man overboard.
-We had two strict rules—absolutely no urinating from the back of the boat and no swimming at anchor without supervision.
+We had two strict rules—absolutely no peeing from the back of the boat and no swimming at anchor without supervision.
 Within 24 hours I spied my father breaking rule number one and I was so flabbergasted at the complete disregard for our rules that I just about cast him overboard myself.
 He giggled like a kid caught stealing from the cookie jar, as he so often does with his new frontal lobe, and promised to follow all rules from this point forward.

 On day two, my dad announced he wanted to go for a swim.
 On the one hand, I wanted to encourage any semblance of bathing since showering was no longer a priority for my father.
 On the other hand, he hadn’t swum since his injury and I was worried he would simply sink to the bottom.
-I enlisted 6’4” Allen to stand by in case we needed to do a retrieval and then watched my dad gingerly, but eagerly step down the swim ladder.
+I enlisted 6’4” Allen to stand close by in case we needed to do a retrieval.
+Then, I watched my dad gingerly, but eagerly step down the swim ladder.
 Without any magic words to announce he was ready to take the plunge, my dad released himself from the ladder and disappeared into oblivion.
 Immediately I wondered if we should have waited for a Caribbean visit where clear turquoise water would have allowed us to easily spot sinking bodies.
 I held my breath, certain my dad would never reappear.
 In seconds, however, his little head surfaced with a big toothy grin confirming that not even a traumatic brain injury could reduce this man’s ability to float.

 What about my mother you might ask?
 My mom is happiest sitting in the sun watching the world go by.
 As we, er Allen kept my father entertained at the helm, my mom thoroughly enjoyed her respite on the sofa we now call Mom’s Bench.
 She no longer had to answer What’s the name of the bay we’re in?
 Or, How many more hours until we arrive?
 Instead, my mom sat quietly with her binoculars and dutifully carried out the role of official bird spotter.